r0ckwav3/labra-minus/README.md

  * Add some "programming best practices" to the readme or other docs
    * How do do stuff like conditionals
-   * That trick I do in division.txt to move a value into `()`
+   * That trick I do in division.txt to move a value into `()` Maybe features?
- * "preview" infinite lists when trying to print them (5 els or so?)
-Maybe features?
  * Add some way to give a default input to a program
  * Allow indexing by lists (like how numpy does it)